raspberrypi/documentation/remote-access/ip-address.md

 Any device connected to a Local Area Network is assigned an IP address.

-In order to connect to your Raspberry Pi from another machine using [SSH](../../../remote-access/ssh/README.md) or [VNC](../../../remote-access/vnc/README.md), you need to know the Pi's IP address.
+In order to connect to your Raspberry Pi from another machine using [SSH](ssh/README.md) or [VNC](vnc/README.md), you need to know the Pi's IP address.
 This is easy if you have a display connected, and there are a number of methods for finding it remotely from another machine on the network.

 ## Using the Pi with a display

 If you boot to the command line instead of the desktop, your IP address should be shown in the last few messages before the login prompt.

-Using the terminal (boot to the command line or open LXTerminal from the desktop), simply type `hostname -I` which will reveal your Pi's IP address.
+Using the terminal (boot to the command line or open a Terminal window from the desktop), simply type `hostname -I` which will reveal your Pi's IP address.

 ## Using the Pi headless (without a display)